-Americans hope for 'truth' in officer's murder trial in Rome
+Americans hope appeal yields 'truth' of officer's Rome death

 Finnegan Lee Elder, now 22, and Gabriel Natale-Hjorth, now 20, were convicted in May 2021 of slaying the 35-year-old officer, as well as of attempted extortion, resisting a public official and carrying an attack-style knife without just cause.

-Since the two young men, who had been friends back home in California, were given Italy’s harshest punishment — life imprisonment — the defendants’ essentially have nothing to lose in seeking the appeals trial.
+The two young men, who had been friends back home in California, were given Italy’s harshest punishment — life imprisonment — and therefore essentially have nothing to lose in seeking the appeals trial.

-“We trust in the Italian justice system,’’ Elder’s mother, Leah Elder, told The Associated Press before heading over to the courthouse Thursday.
+“We trust in the Italian justice system,’’ Elder’s mother, Leah Elder, told The Associated Press before heading to the courthouse.
 “We hope that the anomalies and the inconsistencies that were revealed in the first trial will be brought to light.
 We really hope that the truth of that night will be shown.”

-In the first trial, the defendants testified that neither Cerciello Rega nor his plainclothes officer identified themselves as police and that they thought the Italians, wearing casual summer clothes, were thugs.
+In the original trial, the defendants testified that neither Cerciello Rega nor his partner identified themselves as police officers and they thought the Italians dressed in casual summer clothes were thugs.

-Elder testified that Cerciello Rega was trying to strangle him, so he pulled out a knife he carried for his own protection and repeatedly stabbed the officer to break free.
+Elder testified that Cerciello Rega tried to strangle him and that he pulled out a knife he carried for his own protection and repeatedly stabbed the officer to break free.

-Natale-Hjorth testified that he grappled with Cerciello Rega’s partner, then broke free, ran back to the hotel and was unaware of the stabbing during the struggle.
+Natale-Hjorth testified that he grappled with Cerciello Rega’s partner and was unaware of the stabbing when he ran back to the hotel.

-In Italy, an accomplice can also be charged with murder without materially doing the slaying.
+In Italy, an accomplice can be charged with murder without directly taking part in a slaying.

 The plainclothes officers were pursuing a reported extortion attempt allegedly concocted by the Americans after a botched bid to buy cocaine a few hours earlier in another part of Rome, the Trastevere nightlife district.

-Appeals Court Judge Andrea Calabria rejected requests by media, including The Associated Press, to cover the latest trial.
-He cited the small size of the courtroom and the lack of windows to allow ventilation from outdoors during the COVID-19 pandemic.
+Appeals Court Judge Andrea Calabria rejected requests by media, including The Associated Press, to cover the appeals trial.
+He cited the small size of the courtroom and the lack of windows to allow outdoor ventilation during the COVID-19 pandemic.

-Renato Borzone, one of Elder’s lawyers, told The AP as he headed into Thursday’s trial session that the defense team aims “to get justice.
+Renato Borzone, one of Elder’s lawyers, told the AP as he headed into court Thursday that the defense team aims “to get justice.
 We believe that there were mistakes, evidence improperly evaluated” in the first trial.

+At Thursday’s session, prosecutors argued for the convictions of both defendants to be upheld.
+But they called for Natale-Hjorth’s sentence to be reduced to 24 years, while saying the life sentence should stick for Elder.

 The first court, in issuing the required verdict explanation a few weeks after the convictions, dismissed arguments of self-defense as patently implausible and rejected the defendants’ arguments that the officers didn’t identify themselves as police.